This country-specific Q&A provides an overview to technology laws and regulations that may occur in the France.

 - the data controller must implement appropriate organizational and technical measures to ensure the security and confidentiality of the personal data, both against unauthorized or unlawful processing and against accidental loss, destruction or damage to the data.

-On their side, data subjects are granted certain specific rights that include the right to access data concerning them and to request correction or deletion of such data.
+Data subjects are granted certain specific rights that include the right to access their personal data and to request correction, deletion and/or portability of such data.

 Are there restrictions on the transfer of personal data overseas?